GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

     managed (relative to the `terraform_root` var) by the triggers and the order they are run.

+    NOTE: The CICD service account can manage a subset of resources (e.g. APIs) within its own project.
+This allows users to have changes deployed for the CICD through the standard Cloud Build pipeline, without needing to apply it manually.
+To do so, add the `devops` root module (that hosts the devops project) in the `managed_modules` list in the CICD Terraform Engine config.
+    Changes outside the approved set will still need to be made manually.

 ## Operation

 ### Continuous integration (presubmit)